By Matt Stefano

 Wednesday night’s game also saw a couple Thunderbirds hit milestones.

-Newly signed forward Adam Ostapiak, who entered Wednesday night’s game with 0 points in his first four games with the Thunderbirds, recorded his first career NOJHL points (2 assists).
+Newly signed forward Adam Ostapiak, who entered Wednesday night’s game with 0 points in his first four games with the Thunderbirds, recorded two assists for his first two NOJHL points.

 Forward Coltan Hayes, who entered Wednesday night’s game with 5 assists in 9 games, notched his first career NOJHL goal at the 16:53 mark of the third period, which made the score 7-2 Thunderbirds at that point.